naachoperez1/NBA-Players/README.md

     "edad": 38
     }

-## Códigos de Estado

-La API utiliza los siguientes códigos de estado HTTP en sus respuestas:

-* 200 OK: La solicitud fue exitosa y se devolverá la información solicitada.
+## Status codes.

+* 200 OK: The request was succesfull and you will get the info you requested .
-* 201 Created: El jugador fue creado exitosamente.
+* 201 Created: Player created succesfully.
-* 204 No Content: La solicitud fue exitosa, pero no hay contenido para devolver (por ejemplo, en una eliminación exitosa).
+* 204 No Content: Succesfully requested, but no info to retrieve.
-* 400 Bad Request: La solicitud es incorrecta o no contiene los datos necesarios.
+* 400 Bad Request: Incorrect request.
-* 404 Not Found: El jugador solicitado no fue encontrado en la base de datos.
+* 404 Not Found: Could not find the player in the databse.
-* 500 Internal Server Error: Se produjo un error interno en el servidor.
+* 500 Internal Server Error: An internal sever error has ocurred.

-## Uso de la API
+## APU usage

-Para utilizar la API, realiza solicitudes HTTP a los diferentes endpoints utilizando herramientas como cURL o Postman.
+To use this API, make HTTP requests to the different endpoints using cURL or Postman.
-Asegúrate de incluir los datos necesarios en el cuerpo de las solicitudes POST y PUT en formato JSON.
+Make sure to include the data required in the POST and PUT requests in JSON format.

-## Ejemplo de Uso
+## Example

-Supongamos que deseas obtener la lista de todos los jugadores registrados:
+Lets say you want to get a list of all the players in the database:

-### Solicitud:
+### Request:

 GET api/players

-### Respuesta:
+### Response:

     {
         "id": 1,